Anglo-Hanseatic War

-The Anglo-Hanseatic War was a conflict fought between England and the Hanseatic League, led by the cities of Gdańsk and Lübeck, that lasted from 1469 to 1474.
+The Anglo-Hanseatic War was a conflict fought between England and the Hanseatic League, led by the cities of Danzig and Lübeck, that lasted from 1469 to 1474.
 Causes of the war include increasing English pressure against the trade of the Hanseatic cities on the southern coast of the Baltic Sea.
+The war was concluded by the 1474 Treaty of Utrecht.

 Background

 In the 15th century, English merchants competed with the Hanseatic League to control the wool and cloth trade in England and with the Baltic cities.
 They urged the Crown to acknowledge their rights to participate in the Baltic trade and in 1447 King Henry VI finally revoked all Hansa privileges.
 Several Lübeck and Danzig vessels were captured by English privateers in May 1449.
 After long and difficult negotiations, an eight-years armistice was agreed in 1456.

 However, in 1458 English privateers started to move against Hansa shipping again.
 Peace talks at Hamburg failed in 1465, in particular since Henry VI refused to issue compensation and the Hanseatic cities disagreed about their negotiation line.
 Tensions increased when in 1468 Danzig privateers, chartered by the Danish Crown, seized several English merchant vessels passing the Sound.
 King Edward IV in turn had the Hanseatic Steelyard trading base in London foreclosed and seized the next year.
 The representatives of the Hanse cities met at Lübeck and decided to go to war.
 English wool imports were banned and privateers were ordered to raid English sealinks.

 The importance of the wool trade from England to the continent by Hanseatic merchants can be seen in the economic outputs, and their subsequent decline in the period noted below during the war, which is denoted as 1471–1475.
 The economic damage done by the war was one of the main reasons why it came to an abrupt end.